lurchmath/quill-test/notes.md

    subtle UI that VS Code Markdown Preview users (thick grey line, left gutter).
  * We are agreed that groupers should be invisible by default, but that later each group should be able to customize how its groupers appear.
+ * We may want read-only paragraphs inside a Lurch document, such as a preamble that shows things like the guessed instantiations of theorems, the loaded libraries, etc.  So investigate how easy/hard that is to do with Quill.